 There are, however, many other fine moments during the round and these come with approaches to the fifth, sixth, eighth and 15th - all asking for creativity; the latter hole also shows the only real sign of any true linksland with a lovely rippling fairway.
 Meanwhile the dropping tee-shot at the short ninth and the blind drive at the 14th are also exciting and likely to stay in the memory.

 The Glen would certainly complement some of the other courses in the neighbourhood nicely on a golfing trip to East Lothian and perhaps make an ideal second round of the day after a morning on the West Links.

-The Glen promises much but for me ultimately just fails to deliver, that is if you are expecting the very high standard which many other courses deliver in East Lothian.
-Perhaps the most frustrating thing for me was that as lovely as the short 13th is - with its dramatic located green - it would be a much better hole played from virtually any other inland angle.
+The Glen promises much but for me ultimately just fails to deliver, but only if you are expecting the very high standard which many other courses deliver in East Lothian.
+This isn't really a negative on the course, more just a nod to the extremely good and tough competition East Lothian provides.

 That said, go to The Glen with modest expectations, get a beautiful day, simply enjoy the walk and I suspect there are few better places to be.